 The main differences between acute and chronic bacterial prostatitis is that the acute form comes on very quickly and fever tends to be higher; men go from feeling fine to feeling very sick in a matter of a day or so.
 The acute form requires emergency treatment, so that infection does not spread to other parts of the body or to the bloodstream.
 The chronic bacterial type tends to emerge more slowly.
 Both forms respond to antibiotic treatment and often resolve after a couple weeks’ course of antibiotics.
 However, since swelling of the prostate can indicate other conditions, men frequently undergo a prostate exam after an antibiotic course is finished to be certain the prostate has lessened in size.
 Continuing symptoms may suggest additional problems.

-Main diagnosis for any type of prostatitis is a rectal examination to check size of the prostate.
+The main diagnosis method is a rectal examination to check size of the prostate.
 If bacterial types of the condition are suspected, doctors may look at urine and/or prostate fluid to determine the type of bacteria involved.
 The condition can be misdiagnosed as bladder or kidney infection, so prostate examination is necessary to judge if the prostate is enlarged.
 In addition to antibiotic treatment, some men may be more comfortable taking over the counter anti-inflammatory medications, like ibuprofen, or prescribed pain medication.
 Trouble urinating may be helped with a variety of medications.

 Type 3 prostatitis has no clear and defined treatment method.
 Ibuprofen and medications to ease urination may help, as can avoiding alcohol and caffeine.
 Exercising less may also improve the condition, since some men develop this condition as due to excess running or biking.
 Generally, there need be no concern regarding transmitting any type of this disease to others, since according to the Mayo Clinic, no type can be sexually transmitted.
 Some people find this data a little challenging and argue that bacterial types might cause bacterial infection in a sexual partner.